A practice that respects the body, inspired by yoga therapy, traditional teachings, ancestral medicines and the cycles of Nature

 Hatha Flow is a more fluid, more dynamic practice than Hatha Yoga while respecting the principles of this traditional practice.
 During a session, static movements and postures follow one another, consciously, while always focusing on breathing and the precision of the asanas.

-SOUND HEALING YIN
+YIN YOGA & SOUND HEALING YIN

 Yin Yoga is a practice that invites you to slow down.
 The postures are held for between 2 and 5 minutes, which provides a deep stretching of your body, your tissues.
 Physical tensions are thus released, which helps to ease the mind.
 This practice is closely linked to Chinese medicine, which is based on a system of meridians, energy channels in which our vital energy circulates.
 The meridians are associated with different organs, elements and emotions.
 Each Yin yoga posture therefore acts on different meridians, by performing a compression/stretching system on them.
 Emotional release work therefore also takes place through this practice.